 ---|---|---|

-Online Bonsai Retailers | Convenience, variety, and detailed information | Unable to physically inspect the tree before purchase |
+Online Bonsai Retailers | Convenience, variety, detailed information | Unable to physically inspect the tree before purchase |

-Local Nurseries | Ability to handpick and get expert advice | May to have a limited selection compared to online |
+Local Nurseries | Ability to handpick and get expert advice | Limited selection compared to online |

-Bonsai Clubs/Societies | Access to knowledgeable enthusiasts and unique specimens | May require memberships or attendance at meetings/events |
+Bonsai Clubs/Societies | Access to knowledgeable enthusiasts and unique specimens | Memberships or attendance at events may be required |

-Bonsai Shows/Exhibitions | Opportunity to buy premium trees and gain valuable insights | Events may happen infrequently |
+Bonsai Shows/Exhibitions | Opportunity to buy premium trees and gain insights | Events may occur infrequently |

 Conclusion